 Scheduled plug-ins, Action plug-ins and Panel plug-ins each have their own set of generic settings.
 For more information, see the following articles:

-- For Scheduled plug-ins: Elvis 6 Scheduled plug-ins - configuration settings
+- For Scheduled plug-ins: Assets Server Schedule plug-ins - configuration

-- For Action plug-ins: Elvis 6 Action plug-ins - configuration settings
+- For Action plug-ins: Assets Server action plug-ins - configuration

 - For Panel plug-ins: Adding custom functionality to Assets by using Panel plug-ins